lounotlew/DSA/README.md

-# WhataData - Implementation of Data Structures, Algorithms, and Programming Problems in Java and Python
+# WhataData - Implementation of Data Structures and Algorithms in Java and Python
 > Written by Lewis Kim

 ### Description